nus-mmsys/TMF/README.md

 ## Actor developement

-LibreDF provides functions for actor developers.
+TMF provides functions for actor developers.
 An actor inherits from the ```Actor``` class and defines a set of ports and their data type while construction.
 During the initialization, the actor can read the properties set in the dataflow specification in DIF.
 During the execution, the actor reads from the input ports and write to the output ports.
 Finally the actor destroys its ports.

 - Construction: An actor can create input and output ports using ```createInputPort``` and ```createOutputPort```.
 For ports with variable number of inputs and outputs ```createInputPortVector``` and ```createOutputPortVector``` are used.
 - Initialization: During the initialization phase, the actor can read its properties. ```propEmpty``` checks if a property value is empty.
 To retrieve the value of a property ```getProp```, ```getPropInt```, and ```getPropFloat``` are used (for string, integer, and float).